Decoding Quantum Field Theory with Machine Learning: General Framework

-$\chi(t)$ is a switching function and $F(x)$ is the probe's smearing function (with units inverse length).
-From \eqref{Hint0} we can read that the probe only `sees' the field in the support of $F(x)$.
-This coupling is motivated by the Unruh-DeWitt model~\cite{unruh1976,genrel}, which captures all the fundamental features of the light-matter interaction~\cite{pablooptics,pozashyd}.
+In this Section we will introduce the general measurement protocol and data processing framework that constitute the core of our proposal.
+To make things concrete, let us assume that we have some foliation of spacetime associated to the coordinate frame $(t,\bm{x})$ and a probe system, D, coupled to a quantum field, $\hat{\phi}(t,\bm{x})$, in a local way.
+In particular, we will take the probe to be coupled linearly to the field via one of its observables $\hat{\mu}_\textsc{d}(t)$ in the interaction picture\footnote{This prescription can actually be done explicitly in a covariant manner at the level of Hamiltonian densities.
+See, e.g.,~\cite{TalesBruno2020,TalesBruno2021} for details.} as

-Although it is not necessary for our methods to work, we consider a UV-cutoff by discretizing space in a standard way~\cite{RevModPhys.51.659, Gattringer:2010zz} .
-This UV-cutoff is motivated by the lengthscale of the probe's smearing function: If the support of $F(x)$ has a lengthscale $\sigma$, the probe does not couple to field modes with wavenumber $\vert k\vert\gg \sigma^{-1}$.
-The coupling to these modes is suppressed in the interaction Hamiltonian as the tails of the Fourier transform of $F(x)$~\cite{Emma} (for the interested reader we provide some discussion in the appendix~\ref{appendixA}).
-In particular, we take the probe to have a Gaussian smearing with standard deviation $\sigma$.
-This motivates the choice of cutoff \mbox{$\vert k\vert \leq K\coloneqq7/\sigma$}.
-Doing this yields the following field and interaction Hamiltonians,
+where the switching function $\chi(t)$ and the smearing $F(\bm{x})$ characterize the locality of the interaction in time and space respectively.
+This coupling is motivated by the Unruh-DeWitt model~\cite{unruh1976,genrel}, which captures the fundamental features of the light-matter interaction when exchange of angular momentum can be neglected~\cite{Martin-Martinez2018,Edu2013,pozashyd,Lopp2020}.